-This mango pear smoothie is a perfectly sweet, smooth and fun healthy treat, with a little tropical vibe to it!
-Made without banana or yoghurt, and with oats and hemp instead, it's perfect for a light breakfast or as a mid-afternoon snack.
+This mango smoothie without banana is light and fresh, with a little tropical vibe to it!
+Made without banana or yoghurt, and with oats and hemp instead, it's perfect for a light healthy breakfast or as a mid-afternoon snack.

 Love smoothies but looking to have a little more substance than just fruit?
 Hemp has become one of my go-to ingredients for smoothies lately as it adds a creaminess as well as plant-based protein.
 You may also like to see my blueberry hemp smoothie if you are a lover of hemp seeds in your smoothies too!

 This mango pear smoothie has a bit of a tropical feel with the delicious mango (and the oh-so-pretty colour too!).
 It works so well with the more subtle taste of pear.
 Use fresh ripe fruit for the perfect amount of sweetness.